Thermocouple: Chromel–gold/iron-alloy thermocouples

 Thermocouple characteristics at low temperatures.
 The AuFe-based thermocouple shows a steady sensitivity down to low temperatures, whereas conventional types soon flatten out and lose sensitivity at low temperature.

 In these thermocouples (chromel–gold/iron alloy), the negative wire is gold with a small fraction (0.03–0.15 atom percent) of iron.
 The impure gold wire gives the thermocouple a high sensitivity at low temperatures (compared to other thermocouples at that temperature), whereas the chromel wire maintains the sensitivity near room temperature.
 It can be used for cryogenic applications (1.2–300 K and even up to 600 K).
 Both the sensitivity and the temperature range depend on the iron concentration.
 The sensitivity is typically around 15 μV/K at low temperatures, and the lowest usable temperature varies between 1.2 and 4.2 K.

-Type P (noble-metal alloy) or "Platinel II"
+Platinel II

-Type P (55%Pd/31%Pt/14%Au–65%Au/35%Pd, by weight) thermocouples give a thermoelectric voltage that mimics the type K over the range 500 °C to 1400 °C, however they are constructed purely of noble metals and so shows enhanced corrosion resistance.
-This combination is also known as Platinel II.
+Platinel II (55%Pd/31%Pt/14%Au–65%Au/35%Pd) thermocouples have a temperature-voltage transfer function that mimics that of type K. The advantage is that the noble metal alloys used are resistant to high temperature oxidizing gases.
+This combination was developed by Engelhard.
+It is sometimes called PL2 or Type P.